caraerskine/pickup-bball/README.md

 STRETCH GOALS:
 -Add photo of park/court

--5 on 5 games can be made
+-A user can make a 5 on 5 game and a user of the same skill level can join the game

 -Have a user profile with a photo